 How to Choose the Best RV Floor Plan for Your RV Lifestyle

-Whether you’re a full-time RVer, a snowbird, a weekend warrior, or any type of RVer in between, your choice of floor plan can impact your family’s overall comfort level which will, in turn, affect your enjoyment on the road.
+Whether you’re a full-time RVer, a snowbird, a weekend warrior, or anything in between, your choice of floor plan can impact your family’s overall comfort level… and, ultimately, your enjoyment on the road.
+To make the best decision with your RV lifestyle in mind, begin by considering your unique needs and preferences, including the following 10 factors.

 Travel Style

-Your travel style and purpose are key factors in choosing the ideal motorhome, fifth wheel, or travel trailer floor plan.
+Your travel style and purpose are key factors in choosing the ideal floor plan for a motorhome, fifth wheel, or travel trailer.
 For example, if you’re a solo traveler or a couple with a small pet heading out for summer weekend camping trips, you may find a smaller RV with a compact floor plan sufficient.
+On the other hand, if you have a larger family, plan to travel with guests, or live in your RV full-time, then you may be happier with a spacious floor plan with separate sleeping and living areas.
+And if you intend to travel with recreational gear like an ATV, jet ski, motorcycle, etc., you’ll likely want to consider a toy hauler.

 This RV floor plan – a Grand Design Momentum M-Class fifth-wheel toy hauler – shows the large garage that allows you to carry “toys” like ATVs, motorcycles, personal watercraft, and more.
 (Photo source: Grand Design)

 When people ask for our thoughts on RV size and floorplan, we always suggest buying the smallest RV you think you can be comfortable in.
-Bigger isn’t always better, because larger rigs are more expensive to both buy and maintain, are harder to maneuver, and may not fit in smaller campgrounds or campsites.
+Bigger isn’t always better, because larger rigs are more expensive to both buy and maintain, are more challenging to maneuver, and may not fit in smaller campgrounds or campsites.
+For some travelers, large Class A motorhomes or 5th wheels are the perfect fit (case in point, see our post on diesel pusher motorhomes).
+But if you can be happy traveling in a smaller rig, there are many advantages to doing so.

 Sleeping Arrangements

 Some RVs come with a master bedroom, bunk beds, convertible sofas, or convertible dinettes.
 If you have children, grandchildren, or frequent guests, planning your designated sleeping areas as you’re choosing an RV floor plan can be very helpful.
 How much space and privacy does each person require to be comfortable?
+The grandkids may be OK with sharing sleeping space with friends or relatives of any age or gender.
+But Grandma?
+Maybe not so much. 😆

 If you travel full-time or frequently, it’s especially important to consider your own sleeping comfort and privacy.
 For example, you may want to look at floor plans that include things like a king-size bed or a bunkhouse model.